 And with clinical experiences at Avera Sacred Heart Hospital, Mickelson Center for Neurosciences, the Yankton County Community Health Nursing Agency, area nursing homes and other community agencies, you’ll be getting hands-on experience right away.
 At Mount Marty, you’ll learn to not only provide advanced patient care, but to also care for your patients with compassion, understanding, and a spirit of service—as part of our Catholic Benedictine values.
 It’s a holistic approach that emphasizes both care and cure.
 And it’s what makes us truly different.
 Colleges of Distinction has awarded Mount Marty College's Nursing program a first-rate program and recognized MMC as professional accreditations in these fields specifically for this reason.

-From the founding of Sacred Heart Hospital School of Nursing in 1905 to the evolution of our first baccalaureate nursing program at Mount Marty in 1964, we’ve been committed to educating the best nurses in the region.
-Our Bachelor of Science in nursing is approved by the South Dakota Board of Nursing and is accredited by the Commission of Collegiate Nursing Education (CCNE).
+From the founding of Sacred Heart Hospital School of Nursing in 1905 to the evolution of our first baccalaureate nursing program at Mount Marty College in 1964, we’ve been committed to educating the best nurses in the region.
+The baccalaureate degree program in nursing at Mount Marty College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org) and approved by the South Dakota Board of Nursing.
 We also offer a BSN Bridge Program for registered and licensed practical nurses who are seeking a baccalaureate degree with a major in nursing.
-Or you can pursue a Master of Science in nursing, with tracks to earn a family nurse practitioner degree or family nurse practitioner post-graduate certificate, or even the Doctor of Nurse Anesthesia program at our Sioux Falls location.
+You may also pursue a Master of Science in Nursing, with tracks to earn a family nurse practitioner degree, a psychiatric mental health nurse practitioner degree, or, at our Sioux Falls location, a Doctor of Nurse Anesthesia degree.

 - Small student to faculty ratio.